opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 * `size` - (Required) The bandwidth (Mbit/s).
 The value range is 1 to 500.
 ->The specific range may vary depending on the configuration in each region.
 You can see the bandwidth range of each region on the management console.
-The minimum unit is 1 Mbit/s if the allowed bandwidth size ranges from 0 to 300 Mbit/s (with 300 Mbit/s included).
-The minimum unit is 50 Mbit/s if the allowed bandwidth size ranges 300 Mbit/s to 500 Mbit/s (with 500 Mbit/s included).
+The minimum unit is 1 Mbit/s if the allowed bandwidth size ranges from 0 to 300 Mbit/s.
+The minimum unit is 50 Mbit/s if the allowed bandwidth size ranges 300 Mbit/s to 500 Mbit/s.

 * `share_type` - (Required) The bandwidth sharing type.
 The system only supports `PER`.